mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 asking to look at your code on Stack Overflow.
 By making the minimal example you make it much easier for them to help you.
 You'll also learn in the process.

+Also important, when you go to Stack Overflow to post your question **put your code [in a snippet](https://stackoverflow.blog/2014/09/16/introducing-runnable-javascript-css-and-html-code-snippets/)*.
+Of course you are welcome to use
+JSFiddle or Codepen or similar site to test out your MCVE but once you actually get to posting your question on Stack Overflow you're required to put the code **in the question itself*.

+Follow these suggestions and your far more likely to get help with your issue.

 ## Put something in front of the camera